-Prosper AI raises $30M from a16z to automate patient journey from scheduling to billing
+Prosper AI raises $30M from a16z to automate the patient journey with AI-powered voice agents

 Share

-Prosper AI has secured $30 million in Series A funding led by Andreessen Horowitz to expand its AI-driven automation platform that handles healthcare administrative tasks.
-The startup claims it has grown revenue fivefold in six months and now reduces provider administrative costs by more than 40 percent across scheduling, insurance verification, and billing workflows.
+Prosper AI has secured $30 million in Series A funding led by Andreessen Horowitz to expand its AI-driven automation platform that handles healthcare administrative tasks end-to-end.
+The startup's AI-powered voice agents manage appointment scheduling, insurance verification, and patient billing in a single workflow, reducing administrative costs by more than 40% while serving over 150,000 healthcare providers.

-Prosper AI has closed a $30 million Series A funding round led by Andreessen Horowitz, with participation from Base10 and continued support from Emergence Capital, Y Combinator, and Company Ventures
+Prosper AI has closed a $30 million Series A funding round led by Andreessen Horowitz, with participation from Base10 and returning investors Emergence Capital, Y Combinator, and Company Ventures

 1

 .
-The Madrid- and New York-based startup, founded in 2023 by MIT and Harvard alumni Xavier de Gracia and Josep Mingot, raised a $5 million seed round just six months ago in September, signaling rapid momentum in a market hungry for solutions to healthcare's administrative burden
+The Madrid- and New York-based startup, founded in 2023 by MIT and Harvard alumni Xavier de Gracia and Josep Mingot, previously raised a $5 million seed round just six months ago in September

 1